ReeganCodemaster/Covid-19-face-mask-detector/README.md

 ## The models

-The first model is provided by opencv todetct faces in an image, the second I built myself to detct if a face is wearing a mask.
+The first model is provided by opencv todetct faces in an image, the second I built myself to detect if a face is wearing a mask with a kaggle notebook(https://www.kaggle.com/reeganviljoen/face-mask-detection).

 ## The first program